Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 > pip install py2neo==2.0.8

-#Download model files

-##Download the tool NRLP.py from this website and save it to a folder of your choice
+#Download all the files in this repository and save them to a folder of your choice.

-##Download the three input files rivers.txt, structures.txt and links.txt and save them to the same folder as this script.
-The model files must be in the same file as this script to run the program.

-##Download the style sheet “belmontstyle.grass” and save it somewhere accessible (the same folder is recommended, but not required).

 #Set up Neo4J

 If this is your first time running a simulation only: